ronanlevesque/GulPress/README.md

 ## Purpose

-*GulPress* aims to make things easier when developing WordPress themes.
+**GulPress** aims at making things easier when developing WordPress themes.
 It is based on [Gulp](http://gulpjs.com/) and supports Sass and ES6 (including new modules syntax).

-The good part is that *GulPress* can also be used on other projects as long as you respect its folders hierarchy!
+The good part is that **GulPress** can also be used on other projects as long as you respect its folders hierarchy!

 ## Installation